tommedema/serverless-mono-example/README.md

 - Yarn Workspaces
 - Serverless Framework

-## Requirements
+## Features

-- OK Typescript: all code is written in Typescript
+- Typescript: all code is written in Typescript
-- OK Async lambda: the lamda exposes an async function to be run in node 8.10 on AWS
+- Async lambda: the lamda exposes an async function to be run in node 8.10 on AWS
-- OK Pkg deploy: command to deploy a serverless service in a package
+- Pkg deploy: command to deploy a serverless service in a package
-- OK Package test without compilation: test packages using ts-node without having to compile
+- Package test without compilation: test packages using ts-node without having to compile
-- OK Editor type safety: type safety works across the mono repo without having to compile
+- Editor type safety: type safety works across the mono repo without having to compile
-- OK Mono repo packaging: mono repo packages can be depended upon by serverless services, and should be packaged in the serverless artifact prior to being uploaded to AWS
+- Mono repo packaging: mono repo packages can be depended upon by serverless services, and should be packaged in the serverless artifact prior to being uploaded to AWS
-- OK Root build: compile all package in an intelligent order based on a dependency graph from the mono repo root
+- Root build: compile all package in an intelligent order based on a dependency graph from the mono repo root
-- OK Root test without compilation: test all packages from the root folder
+- Root test without compilation: test all packages from the root folder
-- OK Root deploy: one command to deploy all serverless services in the mono repo root based on dependency graph
+- Root deploy: one command to deploy all serverless services in the mono repo root based on dependency graph
-- OK External typeroots: allows you to define types for external packages to be used throughout the mono-repo
+- External typeroots: allows you to define types for external packages to be used throughout the mono-repo
-- OK Lint in-editor (with tslint extension for visual studio code)
+- Lint in-editor (with tslint extension for visual studio code)
-- OK Prettier + lint root command
+- Prettier + lint root command
-- OK Prettier + lint on commit
+- Prettier + lint on commit

-- Prettier + lint package commands
+### Adding a repo

+Simply create a new folder in `packages` and run `yarn init`.
+Prefix serverless services with the `sls-` prefix, such that their dependencies will not be hoisted (the serverless framework doesn't support hoisted packages at the moment).
+Ensure that the package has a local `tsconfig.json`.
+When your Typescript package depends on another typescript package within the mono repo, reference to it using the package's `tsconfig.json`.

+### Adding types for external packages

+If your external packages does not have types available from the DefinitelyTypes project (e.g. `@types/my-package`), you can easily define custom typings in the special `packages/types` package.

+### Running tests

+To run tests in all packages, run `yarn test` from the root folder.

+To run tests in a specific package, run `yarn test` from the package's folder.

+### Building

+To build all packages based on their dependency graph order, run `yarn build` from the root folder

+To build a specific package including the packages it references to, run `yarn build` from the package folder.

+### Deploying

+To deploy a serverless service, run `yarn deploy --stage=dev --aws-profile=profile-name` from the package folder.
+This will build the Typescript packages used by that serverless service.

+To deploy all serverless services, run the same command from the root folder.

 ## Open issues (PRs welcome)